- Professor and Program Chair

 The criteria for acceptance of an applicant are: his or her anticipated successful and timely completion of the program, and the willingness of a participating faculty member to supervise the applicant.

 Students will be expected to hold a B.Sc.
 (Honours) or B.Eng.
 Degree with honours standing, or equivalent, with a strong computational orientation.
 At the time of application, the student is expected to provide evidence (for example, transcripts of completed courses) of his or her knowledge of a modern computer language such as Fortran, and/or C and/or C++, and/or Matlab, and/or Python.
 Evidence of knowledge of differential equations; and/or linear algebra and/or computer graphics would be an asset.
 Students with an inadequate background may be encouraged to take certain undergraduate courses.

 Admission decisions will be made by the School of Graduate Studies on the recommendation of the Chair of the Administrative Committee.

-The project version requires the completion of 24 credit hours in graduate courses, including 9 credit hours in prescribed core courses, plus a project and an acceptable project report which must be submitted to the School of Graduate Studies for final examination.
-At least 9 credit hours of the additional 15 credit hours will normally be chosen from the list of approved courses.
-Nine of the 15 additional credit hours will normally be in the same field as the project.
+The project option requires the completion of a minimum of seven graduate courses (21 credit hours) numbered 6000 or higher, which must include at least three courses (9 credit hours) from the Core Courses listing below.
+Equivalent courses may be considered for substitution with approval of the Program Chair.
+CMSC 6940 (one credit hour) is also recommended.
+An acceptable project report is also required which must be submitted to the School of Graduate Studies for final examination.
+The additional courses will normally be chosen from the Additional Courses listing below in the same discipline as the project work.
 The project, which will include an in-depth written report, shall require the equivalent of at least one and no more than two semesters of full time work.